 Here ends the story of the Rivista Italiana di Colon-Proctologia and of Pelvi-Perineologia and starts “Pelviperineology”, one word only, to emphasize the strong will of the Editorial Board to consider all the compartments of the pelvis and of the perineum, with the body around and the mind above, as a single unit.

 The Australian Association of Vaginal & Incontinence Surgeons (AAVIS) was formed by spontaneous action led by Bruce Farnsworth, Oscar Horky, Peter Ashton and others following a workshop at Royal Perth Hospital given by Peter Petros in 1995 on the Integral Theory, midurethral and posterior slings.
 The AAVIS name was proposed by Oscar Horky and accepted by the meeting.
 AAVIS was formed as a support group for Australian and New Zealand surgeons for the Intravaginal Slingplasty (IVS) procedures when first developed by Petros and Ulmsten.
 It was also the first society in the world to apply the Integral Theory System to address prolapse, urinary and fecal incontinence in a holistic way.
 Since then AAVIS has developed into a true multidisciplinary pelvic floor society with members around the world and in 2010 in its annual scientific meeting in Vienna it was decided to change the name of the society to reflect the international and multidisciplinary nature of the society.
 AAVIS became the ISPP (International Society for Pelviperineology), and automatically included the membership of the Integrated Pelvic Group from Italy and other affiliated Societies.
 ISPP is also active in Germany, Japan and Indonesia.
 The Society is registered as an incorporated body in New South Wales, Australia.
-The journal Pelviperineology is the official publication of ISPP and of other societies: the Associaciòn LatinoAmericana de Piso Pelvico (ALAPP) (2016), the Israeli Society for Urogynecology and Pelvic Floor Medicine (ISUG) (2017), the Pelvic Reconstructive Surgery and Incontinence Association (Turkey), Perhimpunan Disfungsi Dasar Panggul Wanita Indonesia, and Romanian Uro-Gyn Society.
+The journal Pelviperineology is the official publication of ISPP and of other societies: the Associaciņn LatinoAmericana de Piso Pelvico (ALAPP) (2016), the Israeli Society for Urogynecology and Pelvic Floor Medicine (ISUG) (2017), the Pelvic Reconstructive Surgery and Incontinence Association (Turkey), Perhimpunan Disfungsi Dasar Panggul Wanita Indonesia, and Romanian Uro-Gyn Society.
+Official abbreviation of the journal: Pelviperineology

-Property The journal is property of the International Society for Pelviperineology (ISPP)
+Property: International Society for Pelviperineology (ISPP)